Aamiruem/Apna-College-FullStack-Web/L18JvascriptPart4/QuestionSolution.md

-Q1.
-Delete all occurrences of an element 'num' in a given array javascript function removeAllOccurrences(arr, num) {
+Q1.Delete all occurrences of an element 'num' in a given array javascript function removeAllOccurrences(arr, num) {
     return arr.filter(item => item !== num);